blog1729/blog1729.github.io.OLD/_posts/2015-03-27-huffman-codes.md

 ## Notes

-* The same algorithm can be used for a ternary prefix code, where the tree shall have three nodes (I'm told that this will work).
+* The same algorithm can be used for a ternary prefix code, where the tree shall have three nodes (I am told that this will work).
 * If the frequencies of the alphabet are Fibonacci numbers, then the tree has a particularly simple, predictable form.
 * One can show that a binary tree that is not full cannot correspond to an optimal prefix code.